Decomposition of global solutions of bi-laplacian Nonautonomous Schr\"odinger equations: Introduction

+Another example of $\psi_{a,\pm}$ (or another channel) is a \emph{soliton}.
+Recall that the soliton-resolution conjecture is an analogue of AC for autonomous nonlinear Schr\"odinger equations; a (standing-wave) soliton $\psi_{\mathrm{sol}}(t)$ is a stable solution satisfying

+Scattering theory studies the long-time behavior of such solutions.
+Note that the initial datum need not be a (free) scattering state; to try to address the soliton-resolution conjecture one must identify the free component and provide the properties of the non-free (e.g. a bound state/soliton) component as many as possible.

-Proving soliton resolution conjecture or AC is challenging with the presence of solitons.
-It is not clear what is the space of all scattering states for nonlinear/time-dependent systems.
-It is known that for the standard nonlinear Schr\"odinger equations, the solution may spread in a non-free pattern, see \cite{SW20223}.
-By using the method initiated by \cite{SW20221}, this work gives a characterization of the space of all scattering states, which is considered the first step towards proving the soliton resolution conjecture.
+Proving soliton resolution or AC in the presence of solitons is challenging.
+In particular, the set of scattering states for nonlinear or time-dependent systems is subtle.
+It is known that for the standard nonlinear Schr\"odinger equation, solutions may disperse along non-free channels; see \cite{SW20223}.
+Building on the method initiated in \cite{SW20221}, this work characterizes the free part of the global solution, which we view as a first step toward establishing the soliton-resolution conjecture.